 Exercise is one of the most important pillars of good health.
 Yet many people refrain from working out regularly because they harbour several workout misconceptions and others injure themselves while following popular culture.
 Let’s look at the common workout misconceptions prevalent around the world.

 The top 10 workout misconceptions

-1. Are running and taking the stairs bad for the knees?
+1. Running and taking the stairs are bad for the knees

 Too much of running and stair climbing can be bad for the knees if you are extremely overweight, have weak knees, or are moving with a wrong technique.
-You can continue running into your 70s and 80s, which many marathon runners the world over do.
+You can continue running into your seventies and eighties, which many marathon runners the world over do.

-2. Is walking or jogging on concrete bad for the knees?
+2. Walking or jogging on concrete is bad for the knees

 If someone’s running technique is wrong they will perhaps damage their joints sooner on a hard surface than they will on a soft mud track.
 But they will damage their knees on the soft track too.
 So an injury has less to do with the track surface than the running technique.